 Poll: Genre you never see in the Mario section that you think would be *awesome* for a story?
 Based on genres I've personally never seen, excluding my own stories.
 Vote Now!

-Author has written 21 stories for Mario, and Final Fantasy IX.
+Author has written 22 stories for Mario, Final Fantasy IX, and Legend of Zelda.

 Exactly five months later, and I just now remembered that I might explain the difference between character- and plot-based stories.
 Hopefully, I can still remember everything my teacher imparted to me about them.